Frequently Asked Questions – FAQs

-As Hertfordshire wedding photographers, we travel anywhere, and we are happy to photograph at beautiful wedding venues throughout Hertfordshire, London, Bedfordshire, Buckinghamshire, Cambridgeshire, Oxfordshire, Berkshire and Essex, and will include travel costs up to one hundred miles from St Albans.
-Thereafter we charge forty pence per mile.
-If your venue is over one hundred and fifty miles away, we would book an overnight stay in a local bed & breakfast, for the night before and the night of the wedding.
+We don’t just do Hertfordshire Wedding photography!
+We travel anywhere, and we are happy to photograph at beautiful wedding venues throughout London, Bedfordshire, Buckinghamshire, Cambridgeshire, Oxfordshire, Berkshire and Essex.
+I include travel costs up to one hundred miles from St Albans.
+Thereafter we charge fifty pence per mile.
+If your venue is over one hundred and fifty miles away, we would book overnight stays in a local bed & breakfast, for the night before and the night of the wedding.

 Is Steve the actual photographer?

-Yes, I am your photographer and me and my associate photographer are the people who arrive on the day to photograph your wedding.
+Yes, I am your photographer and with my associate photographer we are the people who are with you on the day to photograph your wedding.

 Why is Steve such good value?

+I am passionate about quality.
+We use the finest cameras, lenses, and post-production equipment and technology to give you the very best service.
 Our commitment to you is total, before, during and after your wedding day.
-I offer a pre-wedding portrait session, which is a lot of fun and will help you get used to being photographed.
 I meet with you before the wedding day to recce the ceremony and reception venues.
-This is invaluable, as it gives us all a chance to walk through the day, thinking about the pace and timing, and to create ideas and identify positions for photography, inspired by yourselves and the location.
+This is invaluable, as it gives us all a chance to walk through the day, thinking about the pace and timing, and to create ideas and identify positions for photography, both indoors and out, inspired by yourselves and the location.
 It is often the moment when you realise how it’s all actually going to happen, and it can be quite emotional!
 It can be useful to meet the Wedding Planner and ceremony officiates if they are available.
+I also offer a pre-wedding portrait session, which is a lot of fun and will help you get used to being photographed.

-Many people think that wedding photography is just a matter of turning up on the day and taking a few snaps.
-On the day itself, we work completely in the moment, recording the events and your emotions, all your friends and relatives, the love and the laughter.
-We are experienced photographers, and can cope with high emotions, changeable weather, and unexpected happenings – they do happen!
-We often pre-visualise our images, anticipating a moment, and plan shots for your album.
-We know where to be and when to be there, to create amazing images of your wedding for you.
+On the day itself, we work completely in the moment, recording the events and your emotions, with all your friends and families, the love and the laughter.
+We are very experienced photographers, and can cope with high emotions, changeable weather, and unexpected happenings – they can happen!
+We know where to be and when to be there so we can create amazing images for you.

 Afterwards, we edit the images, and digitally finish each one.
-We don’t ask you to imagine a colour image in black and white, for example – we show you.
 All your images will be colour corrected, cropped if necessary, enhanced and gently retouched, to reveal the excitement or subtlety of each moment recorded.
-Working with care and consideration, our post-production work can take several days.
+Working with care and consideration, our post-production work takes several days.
 Our involvement with you continues with guidance on choosing your album photographs, and may involve several trial album designs until you are completely happy before ordering the finished album.
-You can see some details of our beautiful albums here, and get details about the design process here.

 Why are there two photographers?

-My associate and I work in a very complimentary way, photographing from two different points of view.
+My associates are all professional wedding photographers with their own practices.
+We work in a very complimentary way, photographing from two different points of view.
 We each see things differently, use different lenses, and your photographs will reflect the graphic and gentle, scenic and detailed, exciting and sensitive approach that we each bring to you.
-We can each be with either of you for getting ready shots, and we meet up at the ceremony venue, where we can often get shots from the front and the back without moving about too much.
-Later, I may be doing formal group shots, while my associate is photographing your beautiful dining area.
-You end up with a wonderfully comprehensive collection of images.
+We can each be with both of you for getting ready shots, and we meet up at the ceremony venue, where we can often get photos from the front and the back without moving about too much.
+Later, I may be doing formal group shots, while my associate is photographing your beautiful dining tables.
+You’ll have a wonderfully comprehensive collection of images.

 What ‘style’ of photography do you do?

-Reportage or Documentary photography is often requested of us, and we will certainly document events unobtrusively as they happen.
+Documentary photography is often requested of us, and we will certainly document events unobtrusively as they happen.
 We are also happy to photograph your family groups for you, and with good organisation by Groomsmen and Bridesmaids, we can do eight groups in about twenty minutes.
-We also create beautiful contemporary portraits of you, which may involve some gentle direction from us, perhaps including a fabulous background or element that will look stunning in your album.
-This is a key part of our photography, and we like at least twenty minutes during the reception alone with just you, the bride and groom.
+We also create beautiful contemporary portraits of you both, which may involve some gentle direction from us, perhaps including a fabulous background or visual element that will look stunning in your album.
 The ceremony is always discretely photographed as it happens, and guests are photographed with you and around you throughout the day.
-We make it fun – some gentle direction will always result in a perfect photo.

 Do we choose the album pictures?

 Yes.
 Your package includes three ways to view your pictures.
 Your online slideshow will be your first viewing, and is linked to your online gallery will show the same images, each with their file numbers, and is a great way to select your favourites.
 Your Image Catalogue is a printed book with thumbnails of all your images, each approximately one and a half by two inches, again with their file numbers.
-You also have a disc of the finished high resolution image files to keep.
-We create a prospective album design for you, with our choice of images, showing how brilliant your images will look in an album layout.
+You also have a USB of the finished high resolution image files to keep.
+We can create a prospective album design for you, showing how brilliant your images will look in an album.
 This is a great starting point for you to make your own selection, and is viewed online.
-You can see some album details here.

 Do you take formal groups?

 Yes, we will happily photograph family groups and friends with the bride and groom.
-We ask for a good friend or relative, Best Man or Bridesmaid, to help us gather people, and recommend that you have no more than eight groups to photograph.
-It’s the bit of the day everyone dreads, but we make it a lot of fun.
+We ask for a good friend or relative, Best Man or Bridesmaid, to help us gather people, and recommend that you have no more than nine groups to photograph.
+We can supply a list of typical wedding groups.
+I know it’s the bit of the day everyone dreads, but we make it a lot of fun.

 Do I need to arrange food for the photography team?

 We would appreciate a hot meal when you have yours.
-We don’t stop working, but six or more hours without eating is tough, and we need re-fuelling to maintain our energy levels.
+We don’t stop working, but six or more hours without eating is tough, and we need re-fuelling to maintain our energy.
 We don’t photograph people eating, but we are constantly ready for fun moments, even during the meal.
-We’d like a quiet out of the way corner to sit, but not too far from you.
-We don’t eat meat, but chicken and fish are fine.
+We’d like a quiet out of the way area to sit, but not too far from you.
+We don’t eat meat, but chicken, fish or veggie are fine.